Skip to Main Content

 Disabled Buttons

-• Disabled buttons cannot be clicked and should not appear clickable.
+• Disabled buttons aren’t clickable and should appear unclickable.

-• Do not use Disabled buttons as a placeholder if a feature isn’t ready yet.
+• Don’t use Disabled buttons as a placeholder for a feature which isn’t ready yet.

 • Disabled states can be used for a temporary state change triggered by the user’s actions.
 Once the action is resolved, the button should return to an enabled state.